1587/speaking-exam/00-part2.md

 ```
 The picture is taken outside on a beach.

-In the middle, there is a small road with some chairs.
+In the middle, there are two women walking on a small road with some chairs.
-two people are walking  and a man is sitting on the chair.

-On the left, some people are relaxing on the beach,
-i can see a green flag is flying in the air.
+On the left, some people are relaxing on the beach and I can see a green flag is flying in the air.

-In the background I can see some sea birds in the sky , some trees,and a building.
+I can see some birds, some trees and a building in the background.

-it is a good place for people to have a good time.
+I think it is a good place for people to have a reat.
 ```